CodecoolBP20162/web-with-python-proman-keng-uru/README.md

 # python-with-web-proman
-This is the second exercise in the Python with Web module
+This is the second exercise in the Python with Web module, see instructions in Canvas